 The debate about cloud-based music is still ongoing, and the arguments are wide and varying which could range from criticizing the added fees to access features that are basically included in the package to the potential inaccessibility of files because of weak signals and even risks of compromising privacy and security through cloud breaches.

-The music industry has thrived upon this cloud technology.
+As many other industries, the music industry has thrived upon this cloud technology.
 They have been the flag bearers of the success cloud have received over the years.
 And with many plans being in the pipeline the upward trajectory of cloud is bound to continue.

 Josephine Clark is a Cloud and Mobile Technology enthusiast and an avid writer.
 Other than working at QuickBooksHosting DotCom, she actively participates in various forum discussions, writing blogs and articles on topics like latest mobile apps, updates of Operating systems, Cloud hosting services such as QuickBooks hosting, etc.